 amiibo training has changed a lot since its introduction in Super Smash Bros. for Wii U. The training methods that worked then don’t work now: in fact, they’ll yield terrible results.
-Ultimate has truly changed the game, and today, I’m going to hit you with a list of helpful tips to keep in mind as you raise your amiibo to its highest potential.
+Ultimate has truly changed the game, and today, I’m going to provide you with a list of helpful tips to keep in mind as you raise your amiibo to its highest potential.

 Raising an amiibo from level 1 to level 50 will take quite a bit of time.
 The most efficient method of leveling up a Figure Player is to face it in a best-of-five set (configurable via game rules.
 These matches should be set at five minutes each and played on Ω-form stages.
 If done correctly, the FP should reach level 28 (give or take a few levels) by the end of the set.
 From here on out, switch Learning off and have your FP battle a CPU until it reaches level 50.

 During training, there are several strategies that apply to every character.
 Perhaps most important is that you should never charge smash attacks.
 Figure Players will get into the habit of overcharging their smashes and leaving themselves vulnerable to attack.
 If you break your FP’s shield, it’s fine to punish with a fully charged smash attack; otherwise, never charge them.
 Here’s another important note: don’t taunt at all.
 You may be familiar with the concept of “FP freezing” – when an FP stands completely still and lets itself get hit – and this is, in fact, caused by taunting.
 To minimize the risk of your amiibo freezing up, don’t taunt (but feel free to if its Learning is turned off).